 More of your customers have also come to expect businesses to have an online presence and even an online store.
 With eCommerce, you can improve customer experience and even your own online presence.

 But before you get started with adding eCommerce to your business, it is always important to have a clear strategy in place for selling your products or services online.
 There are several ways you can get started.
-But, from our experience, it is important that you learn to walk before you start to run.
+But, from our experience as a developer who provides web design services, it is important that you learn to walk before you start to run.

 What is your online strategy?